atakanaltok/awesome-useful-websites/README.md

 * <https://devopedia.org/>
 * <https://www.madewithbubble.xyz/> - Discover cool apps and websites made with bubble
 * <https://www.internetingishard.com/> - Friendly web development tutorials for complete beginners
+* <https://www.airtable.com/home/toolkit> - Now anyone can build apps that connect every part of their work, while staying in sync with the rest of their business

 ### Curated Websites